ongyishen24/CZ4010-Cryptography-Project/README.md

 of multiple potential attacks against the RSA cryptosystem.

 The project will demonstrate the following attacks:
-- Small exponent
+- Small encryption exponent
-- Small D
+- Small decryption exponent
 - Common Modulus
-- Blinding
+- Blinding signature